• Skip to primary navigation

 • Salad dressing: Adding ground mustard to mayonnaise and other salad dressings adds a yellowish or brown hue and spicy accents to salads.
 It is perfect for occasions when your salad needs a depth of flavor.

-• Mustard marinades: If your marinade needs a vibrant hue and a tangy flavor, consider using ground mustard.
+• Mustard marinades: If your marinade needs a bright hue and a tangy flavor, consider using ground mustard.
 Simply add the spice to your marinade mixture or rub the ingredients with it and let it sit for at least 30 minutes.

 • Soup broth: Sometimes meaty soups need just a little extra flavor, but you don't know what to add.
 So the next time you're in this situation, try adding a few teaspoons of ground mustard to the soup broth.
 It'll make a massive difference without overpowering the other ingredients.